For financial institutions

 Assess and manage deforestation and human rights risks related to soft commodities

 The Accountability Framework guides financial institutions on how to establish policies for responsible lending and investment in the food, agribusiness, and forestry sectors.
-It also helps financial institutions to screen and engage their clients and portfolios to fulfil these policies.
+It also helps financial institutions to assess and engage companies in their portfolios to address deforestation, human rights abuses, and related risks.

 Use the Accountability Framework to develop sound policies and practices, in line with international norms, to avoid deforestation, ecosystem conversion, and human rights impacts linked to your loans and investments.
 Several Accountability Framework-aligned tools support this process: